 For the Unemployed.
 Any individual who submits evidence of currently receiving unemployment benefits from the state of Rhode Island, of having a household income of less than three times the federal poverty level, and of not being claimed as a dependent by a parent (or someone else) will be allowed to pursue course work at any public institution of higher education in Rhode Island with the tuition and registration fee waived; this waiver also applies to any Rhode Island resident who submits evidence of residency and of currently receiving unemployment benefits in another state.
 To be eligible for the waiver, the student must have been collecting benefits within 60 days before the first day of classes.

-Residents who elect to vacate the University’s residence halls, suites, or apartments before the end of the contract period, for any reason other than dismissal from the University, may be subject to a contract cancellation fee for both the housing and dining portions of their contract.
-In addition, they will be billed for their actual use of the housing facilities as well as their dining plan, in accordance with the respective housing and dining refund policies.
+Residents who elect to vacate the University’s residence halls, suites, or apartments before the end of the contract period, for any reason other than dismissal from the University, will be assessed a contract cancellation fee for both the housing and dining portions of their contract.
+In addition, they will be billed for their actual use of the housing facilities as well as their dining plan, in accordance with the respective housing and dining refund policy.

 Refunds of payments made or reductions in amounts due to the University shall be made to students who officially withdraw or take a leave of absence according to the following scale: during the first two weeks, 80 percent; during the third week, 60 percent; during the fourth week, 40 percent; during the fifth week, 20 percent; after five weeks, none.